bushome/ark-cloud-storage-no-overflow/README.md

 ## API Variant Differences

+This project exists because of scale.
+A database engine like **MariaDB** can handle a lot of transactions, but the volume adds up fast on a large cluster — think **50–70 active players per server across 12+ servers**, with multiple players simultaneously crafting, depositing, and withdrawing resources, plus other plugins also querying the same database.
+Once you have enough concurrent activity, that traffic can start causing real performance issues and server lag, particularly around storage containers and crafting systems.
+The changes below aim to change that: behave like base ARK's storage system rather than allowing an "overdrawn" balance, and scale better for larger clusters in the process.

-The main difference with this API variant is how it handles resource balances committed to the database.
+The main functional difference with this API variant is how it handles resource balances committed to the database.

 Instead of allowing a storage container to go into a **negative balance** and requiring you to re-deposit the overdrawn resources before that container can be used for crafting again, this variant behaves much more like **ARK's original storage system**.